donghaozhang/VTGAN/README.md

 ```
 https://arxiv.org/abs/2104.06757
 ```
-# Citation (Please wait for the camera-ready version of the reference for citing the artcile)
+# Citation (Please wait for the published version of the reference for citing the article)
 ```
 @misc{kamran2021vtgan,
     title={VTGAN: Semi-supervised Retinal Image Synthesis and Disease Prediction using Vision Transformers},